laravel/docs/routing.md

 <a name="explicit-binding"></a>
 ### Explicit Binding

 You are not required to use Laravel's implicit, convention based model resolution in order to use model binding.
 You can also explicitly define how route parameters correspond to models.
 To register an explicit binding, use the router's `model` method to specify the class for a given parameter.
-You should define your explicit model bindings at the beginning of the `boot` method of your `RouteServiceProvider` class:
+You should define your explicit model bindings at the beginning of the `boot` method of your `AppServiceProvider` class:

     use App\Models\User;
     use Illuminate\Support\Facades\Route;

     /**
-     * Define your route model bindings, pattern filters, etc.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {
         Route::model('user', User::class);

-        // ...
     }

 Next, define a route that contains a `{user}` parameter: